Jack Carlson (rowing): Rowing

 Carlson represented the United States in rowing as a coxswain for the U.S. team at the 2011, 2014, and 2015 World Championships.
 His highest finish came in 2015 with a bronze medal in the lightweight men's eight.

 He won both the Head of the Charles and Henley Royal Regatta in 2013.
-At Henley, his crew won the Britannia Challenge Cup, equalling the record time to the Barrier, which has stood since 1993.
+At Henley, his crew won the Britannia Challenge Cup, equalling the record time to the Barrier, which had stood since 1993.

 At Oxford, Carlson raced in the winning Lightweight Blue Boat at the 2011 Henley Boat Races and the losing Isis crew at the 2010 Oxford-Cambridge Boat Race, before switching allegiances to Oxford Brookes University Boat Club, where he coxed from 2011 to 2014.
-Carlson served as head coach of Oriel College Boat Club in 2011-2012 and 2013–2014.
-Oriel finished Head of the River in Summer Eights in both seasons, defending the Headship in 2012 and bumping Christ Church and Pembroke to recapture the Headship in 2014.
-He also rowed bow seat in the Brasenose College Boat Club 1st VIII, The Childe of Hale, in 2010; and coxed Brasenose to victory in a 2015 re-enactment of the first ever collegiate rowing race, contested between Brasenose College and Jesus College two hundred years earlier.

-Prior to Oxford, Carlson rowed and coxed at Georgetown University, where he served as team captain in 2009, and Buckingham Browne & Nichols School in Cambridge, Massachusetts, where his rowing career began on the Charles River.
+Carlson also served as head coach of Oriel College Boat Club in 2011-2012 and 2013–2014, winning the Summer Eights Headship in both seasons.
+Prior to Oxford, Carlson rowed and coxed at Georgetown, where he served as team captain in 2009, and Buckingham Browne & Nichols School in Cambridge, Massachusetts, where his rowing career began on the Charles River.

+Other activities

+In 2023, Carlson trekked to the South Pole with his seventy-two-year-old father.